 It was an ancient Greek city and became the capital of the Kingdom of Pergamon during the Hellenistic period, under the Attalid Dynasty (282 BC-133 BC).
 It was also the capital of the Roman province of Asia for a short time - before the capital was moved to Ephesus.

-Among the ruins of structures is Acropolis reserved for official buildings, Altar of Zeus, temples of Athena, Dionysus and Trajan, the Heroon shrine, where the kings of Pergamon, were worshipped.
-Among cultural objects were the famous Pergamon library, gymnasiums, Trajaneum theater, an amphitheater, and a huge forum.
+Among the ruins is the Acropolis reserved for official buildings, the Altar of Zeus, and the temples of Athena, Dionysus, and Trajan.
+In the Heroon shrine, the kings of Pergamon were worshipped.
+The famous Pergamon library, gymnasiums, Trajaneum theater, an amphitheater, and a huge forum were among cultural objects.

 Sanctuary of Asclepion has a big galleried courtyard Image Credit: GNM - MATAHARI Travel Services Turkey

-Approximately forty aqueducts and 240,000 clay pipes provided the city with water taken from 30 miles away; water even reached the acropolis situated over 300 m above the sea level, at the top of an isolated hill.
+Approximately forty aqueducts and 240,000 clay pipes provided the city with water taken from 30 miles away; water even reached the Acropolis, situated over 300 m above sea level, at the top of an isolated hill.

-However, it was not the only way of supplying the city in water.
-Pergamon also had Roman aqueducts, network waterworks, fountains, wells.
+However, it was not the only way of supplying the city with water.
+Pergamon also had Roman aqueducts, network waterworks, fountains, and wells.

-Among Pergamon's other notable structures was the Red Court (the 2nd century AD), later converted into ‘Red Basilica’, and dedicated to Egyptian gods and goddesses especially Serapis (primarily a healer of the sick, a deity who was superior to fate and who retained from Osiris the character of a god of the underworld.
+Among Pergamon's other notable structures was the Red Court (the 2nd century AD).
+It was later converted into 'Red Basilica' and dedicated to Egyptian gods and goddesses, especially Serapis (primarily a healer of the sick, a deity who was superior to fate and who retained from Osiris the character of a god of the underworld.
 The structure's forecourt is still supported by the 196 m (643 ft) wide Pergamon Bridge, a remarkable achievement of ancient engineers.

-The Library of Pergamon - founded during the rule of king Eumenes II (197-159 BC) - was renowned, and second only to the Library of Alexandria, although not approaching Alexandria in scholarship but rather in a number of volumes they possessed.
+The Library of Pergamon - founded during the rule of king Eumenes II (197-159 BC) - was renowned.
+It is second only to the Library of Alexandria, although not approaching Alexandria in scholarship but rather in the number of volumes they possessed.

-According to writings of Plutarch (46-120 AD), the library was believed to contain 200,000 volumes, which were later given by Mark Antony to Cleopatra as a wedding present to be added to the collection of the library in Alexandria.
+According to the writings of Plutarch (46-120 AD), the library was believed to contain 200,000 volumes.
+Mark Antony later gave these to Cleopatra as a wedding present, eventually being added to the collection of the library in Alexandria.

 Written by – A. Sutherland AncientPages.com Staff Writer